hashicorp/vault/website/source/docs/audit/file.html.md

 Each line in the audit log is a JSON object.
 The `type` field specifies what type of object it is.
 Currently, only two types exist: `request` and `response`.
 The line contains all of the information for any given request and response.
-All the sensitive information is first hashed before logging in the audit logs, by default.
+By default, all the sensitive information is first hashed before logging in the audit logs.

 ## Enabling